- October 2020 to April 2021 Wattie Watson Oval surface upgrade.1 Oct 2020

 The upgrade has resulted in increased female and junior participation at Elwood Park.

-Contact us for more information, questions or updates about the upgrade.
+For more information, questions or updates about the project, contact us.